owenhazael/BankSimulation/README.md

 # BankSimulation

-Collaborative work of Roland, Reynaldo and Owen of the Search Engine Project.
+Collaborative work of Roland, Reynaldo and Owen of the Bank Simulation Project.

 Notes:

-Encoding Type: UTF -8 The workflow will be as it follows; The groupwork will be divided.
+Encoding Type: UTF -8.
+The workflow will be as it follows; The groupwork will be divided.